Rescued goose follows human friend during daily commute

 When Gettle leaves for work in the morning, Wilbur flies right alongside, just feet away.

-“He is an amazing bird and he likes to maintain eye contact while I’m driving down the road.
-It’s really amazing just to see him in all of his natural beauty just flying right outside the truck window,” Gettle said.
-“You don’t usually get that close to a flock of flying geese, especially to be able to see them at point blank range and potentially even reach out and pet them while they’re flying next to you.”
+“He is an amazing bird and he likes to maintain eye contact while I’m driving down the road,” Gettle said.
+It’s really amazing just to see him in all of his natural beauty just flying right outside the truck window.

+“You don’t usually get that close to a flock of flying geese, especially to be able to see them at point blank range and potentially even reach out and pet them while they’re flying next to you.

+“And there I’m going down the highway with a bird flying right out the side of the window.”

-Gettle says he wants what’s best for the geese and hopes they’re building up their strength with the daily flights and will eventually migrate with other geese.
+Gettle said he wants what’s best for the geese and hopes they’re building up their strength with the daily flights and will eventually migrate with other geese.

 “Just kind of my goal to make sure that they’re healthy and well fed and that they’ve had plenty of exercise so that if another flock of geese does come flying over they’ll be able to join them and migrate with them,” he said.